ministryofjustice/opg-aws-key-rotation-scheduler-app/readme.md

 This code base uses `golang` and `fyne` to create `macOS` applications (both `arm64` and `amd64`) that when installed will trigger the rotation of your identity access keys on a set interval.

-While trailing the app between arch versions the interval is set as `two hours`, with a check running every minute.
-This will be lengthed when more testing has been done.
+Rotation is triggered every `168 hrs` (7 days), with a check running every minute.

 ## Requirements